 Another question was “As I, the instructor, prepare to teach this class again, what aspects of this course (teaching methods, assignments, areas of emphasis, etc.) should I preserve that effectively furthered your learning?”.
 Responses from this question were positive in that they liked the class, it was not repetitive, and there was no redundant busy work.
 Another student liked the use of multiple sources of videos and various research papers.

+Discussion

-Overall, the course evaluation and student comments will help in course improvement.
+The course evaluation and student comments will help in course improvement, although all comments were related to course delivery rather than course content.
 Since this course was offered online during the spring semester, the next time the course is offered these suggestions will be taken seriously to adjust the course to better align with non-traditional students.
 Having regularly scheduled group Zoom meetings was a great idea for one.
 This can provide an environment for students to learn from each other as opposed to typing a response which they think best fits what the instructor wants to hear.
 Timing for these online meetings is always a challenge, however, if an event schedule is posted early in the semester, it aids working professionals in time management.
 Additionally, having a regular and consistent schedule for non-traditional students helps them keep on track without having to consistently check the course schedule.
 They will know up front what to do when, so they can plan their week accordingly.

 Conclusions

+All students achieved all course learning outcomes at acceptable levels.
+The course received high student evaluation ratings with no comments pertaining to course content.
+Therefore, the course content seems to be enough to meet the learning outcomes.
+Since the topic of Industry 4.0 is an evolving topic, continuous updating of course material will be required.
+For instance, refreshing the list of research papers used for literature reviews.

+The Industry 4.0 course is currently being offered as an asynchronous Online format only, but will have an on demand in-person component in the future.
 To prepare for the Online format there are efforts underway by the university’s Center for Teaching and Learning to coordinate all the Online courses with a standard format using Canvas.
 This will allow faculty and students to reach the goals according to the Quality Matters Program (2015) rubrics and standards to ensure that learners are engaging with high-quality courses.

 To help integrate Industry 4.0 topics in future course offerings, course evaluations and student comments provide a helpful insight for what the students liked and disliked about the course.
 Since this course was mainly taken by working professionals, a consistent course and traditional face-to-face interaction was indicated as being important; even though it is offered as an online class.
 These suggestions will help steer the future course structure in order to provide improved learning outcomes.